tensorflow/probability/tensorflow_probability/g3doc/api_docs/python/tfp/optimizer/differential_evolution_minimize.md

 #### Args:

 * <b>`objective_function`</b>: A Python callable that accepts a batch of possible solutions and returns the values of the objective function at those arguments as a rank 1 real `Tensor`.
 This specifies the function to be minimized.
 The input to this callable may be either a single `Tensor` or a Python `list` of `Tensor`s.
 The signature must match the format of the argument `population`. (i.e. objective_function(*population) must return the value of the function to be minimized).
 * <b>`initial_population`</b>: A real `Tensor` or Python list of `Tensor`s.
   If a list, each `Tensor` must be of rank at least 1 and with a common first dimension.
 The first dimension indexes into the candidate solutions while the rest of the dimensions (if any) index into an individual solution.
 The size of the population must be at least 4.
 This is a requirement of the DE algorithm.
 * <b>`initial_position`</b>: A real `Tensor` of any shape.
 The seed solution used to initialize the population of solutions.
 If this parameter is specified then `initial_population` must not be specified.
 * <b>`population_size`</b>: A positive scalar int32 `Tensor` greater than 4.
 The
   size of the population to evolve.
 This parameter is ignored if `initial_population` is specified.
   Default value: 50.
 * <b>`population_stddev`</b>: A positive scalar real `Tensor` of the same dtype as `initial_position`.
 This parameter is ignored if `initial_population` is specified.
 Used to generate the population from the `initial_position` by adding random normal noise with zero mean and the specified standard deviation.
   Default value: 1.0
 * <b>`max_iterations`</b>: Positive scalar int32 `Tensor`.
 The maximum number of generations to evolve the population for.
   Default value: 100
 * <b>`func_tolerance`</b>: Scalar `Tensor` of the same dtype as the output of the `objective_function`.
 The algorithm stops if the absolute difference between the largest and the smallest objective function value in the population is below this number.
   Default value: 0
 * <b>`position_tolerance`</b>: Scalar `Tensor` of the same real dtype as `initial_position` or `initial_population`.
 The algorithm terminates if the largest absolute difference between the coordinates of the population members is below this threshold.
   Default value: 1e-8
 * <b>`differential_weight`</b>: Real scalar `Tensor`.
 Must be positive and less than 2.0.
 The parameter controlling the strength of mutation in the algorithm.
   Default value: 0.5
 * <b>`crossover_prob`</b>: Real scalar `Tensor`.
 Must be between 0 and 1.
 The
   probability of recombination per site.
   Default value: 0.9
 * <b>`seed`</b>: `int` or None.
 The random seed for this `Op`.
 If `None`, no seed is applied.
   Default value: None.
 * <b>`name`</b>: (Optional) Python str.
 The name prefixed to the ops created by this function.
 If not supplied, the default name 'differential_evolution_minimize' is used.
   Default value: None

 #### Returns:

 * <b>`optimizer_results`</b>: An object containing the following attributes:
-* <b>`converged`</b>: Scalar boolean `Tensor` indicating whether the minimum was found within the specified tolerances.
+  converged: Scalar boolean `Tensor` indicating whether the minimum was
+    found within the specified tolerances.
-* <b>`num_objective_evaluations`</b>: The total number of objective evaluations performed.
+  num_objective_evaluations: The total number of objective
+    evaluations performed.
-* <b>`position`</b>: A `Tensor` containing the best point found during the search.
+  position: A `Tensor` containing the best point found during the search.
     If the search converged, then this value is the argmin of the objective function within the specified tolerances.
-* <b>`objective_value`</b>: A `Tensor` containing the value of the objective function at the `position`.
+  objective_value: A `Tensor` containing the value of the objective
+    function at the `position`.
 If the search converged, then this is the (local) minimum of the objective function.
-* <b>`final_population`</b>: The final state of the population.
+  final_population: The final state of the population.
-* <b>`final_objective_values`</b>: The objective function evaluated at the final population.
+  final_objective_values: The objective function evaluated at the
+    final population.
-* <b>`initial_population`</b>: The starting population.
+  initial_population: The starting population.
-* <b>`initial_objective_values`</b>: The objective function evaluated at the initial population.
+  initial_objective_values: The objective function evaluated at the
+    initial population.
-* <b>`num_iterations`</b>: The number of iterations of the main algorithm body.
+  num_iterations: The number of iterations of the main algorithm body.

 #### Raises:

 * <b>`ValueError`</b>: If neither the initial population, nor the initial position are specified or if both are specified.